arzed404/rashidzia/README.md

 # Online resume
-This webpage I created is a test of learning node js rashidzia.herokuapp.com
+This webpage I created is a test of learning node js,
+<a href="rashidzia.herokuapp.com" target="_blank">click here to view</a>